Ghebrehiwet Keleta

 Freelance:

-Ghebrehiwet Keleta, a reporter for the privately owned weekly Tsigenay, was arrested in 2000.
-Like most of those arrested, Ghebrehiwet’s whereabouts, health, and legal status remain unknown as the Eritrean government repeatedly has failed to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.
+Like most of those detained in Eritrea, Saleh’s whereabouts, health, and legal status remain unknown as the government has repeatedly failed to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.

 Following Ghebrehiwet’s arrest, the government suddenly banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afwerki.
-Days later, about 11 journalists were arrested after several of them wrote a letter to the Ministry of Information demanding clarification on the decision to shut down the private press.

-Over the years, Eritrean officials have offered vague and inconsistent explanations for the arrests of journalists–accusing them of involvement in anti-state conspiracies in connection with foreign intelligence, skirting military service, and violating press regulations.
+Over the years, Eritrean officials have offered vague and inconsistent explanations for the arrests of journalists — accusing them of involvement in anti-state conspiracies in connection with foreign intelligence, skirting military service, and violating press regulations.
 Officials, at times, even denied that the journalists existed.

 In 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the arrest of other journalists in 2001 was connected to “subversion and treason by some former politicians” and would be dealt with by parliament but he made no mention of Ghebrehiwet’s case.